brendensm/CDCPLACES/README.md

   <!-- badges: end -->

-# Functions to Access the 'CDC PLACES' API
+# Access the 'CDC PLACES' API

 This package allows users to seamlessly query the Centers for Disease Control and Prevention's (CDC) Population Level Analysis and Community Estimates (PLACES) API.